 15 Best Things to Do in Canyonlands National Park

-Therefore, it is highly recommended that you plan your adventures appropriately for the conditions, while considering the guided options when the summer heat makes hiking the most dangerous.
+Therefore, it is highly recommended that you plan your adventures appropriately for the conditions, while considering the guided options when the summer heat can make hiking far more dangerous than it is at other times of the year.

 On a different note, you can save time when you arrive by purchasing your National Park pass, along with your other outdoor gear, at REI before traveling to the park!